sprylab/eslint-config-sprylab/README.md

 # Eslint Config Sprylab

-This is an eslint config used at Sprylab GmbH for typescript based react and react-native based projects.
+This is an eslint config used at Sprylab GmbH for typescript, react and react-native based projects.

 ## Installation